palantirnet/drupal-skeleton/README.md

 1. Run `git init`
 1. Add everything to your new git repository, commit, and push to GitHub

+## Configuration

+* You can remove or re-install the vagrant config any time, if you change your mind about customizing the Ansible provisioning for your project.
+* You can add build configuration for more environments with `vendor/bin/phing -f vendor/palantirnet/the-build/tasks/install.xml configure` (or just by copying the `conf/build.*.properties file`)

 ## Known issues